msproul/AlpacaPi/README.md

 ## Development:

 AlpacaPi is written in C and C++ to run on Linux operating systems.
-It is build using a conventional Makefile.
+It is built using a conventional Makefile.
 The make file has many defines in to enable various features.

 Dependencies: